wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

 - `delegate` - Delegate object that receives info about operation loading.
 Methods of the delegate are always called on the main thread.
 - `acceptLanguage` - Language settings, that will be sent along with each request.
 The server will return properly localized content based on this value.
 Value follows standard RFC [Accept-Language](https://tools.ietf.org/html/rfc7231#section-5.3.5)
 - `lastFetchResult()` - Cached last operations result.
+- `currentServerDate` - Current server date.
+This is a calculated property based on the difference between the phone date and the date on the server.
+This property is available after the first successful operation list request.
+It might be nil if the server doesn't provide such a feature.
 - `isLoadingOperations` - Indicates if the service is loading pending operations.
 - `refreshOperations` - Async "fire and forget" request to refresh pending operations.
 - `getOperations(completion: @escaping GetOperationsCompletion)` - Retrieves pending operations from the server.